 Guidelines & common practices

-Although there are no guidelines in Ireland devoted to EC, most practitioners in Ireland use Emergency Contraception: Clinical Effectiveness Unit, published in 2011 by the Faculty of Sexual and Reproductive Healthcare, to guide EC use.
+Although there are no guidelines devoted to EC, most practitioners in Ireland use the ones published by the UK Faculty of Sexual and Reproductive Healthcare.

 Health care providers sometimes provide general information about EC during regular consultations but rarely prescribe EC in advance of need.
 Health care providers do not require a pregnancy test or a pelvic exam before prescribing EC.